 As for public holidays, we have four:

-• Australia Day / Invasion Day – Friday 26 January
+- Australia Day / Invasion Day – Sunday 26 January (with the public holiday taken Monday 27 January)

 What to pack for summer in Melbourne